 - Palletized or crated shipments.

-- Shipments that don’t require the use of the entire trailer.
+- Shipments that do not require the entire trailer.

-- Shipping Freight through local terminals and distribution centers.
+- Freight is shipped through local terminals and distribution centers.

-- Business shippers and individuals who want affordable freight rates
+- Business shippers and individuals are seeking cost-effective freight rates.

 What Is LTL Freight Shipping?

 Less-than-truckload (LTL) shipping is a cost-effective option for small to mid-sized businesses to transport partial truckload shipments without paying for a full 53-foot trailer.
 Shipping a full truckload trailer can be expensive, especially if you do not need to use the trailer’s entire space frequently.
 On the other hand, opting for LTL shipping can help you save on transportation costs.
 However, there are several factors to consider when shipping LTL.

 One crucial aspect to consider is the origin and destination of your shipment, as it can impact how your package is shipped.
 Additionally, the type of packaging used, such as pallets, crates, or boxes, can affect the shipping process.
 It’s also important to measure the weight of the shipment, which includes the packaging and the item(s) being shipped, as well as the dimensions of the freight using length, width, and height measurements.
 If you have any questions about packaging options, refer to our website for more information.

 Why Choose FreightCenter for Your LTL Freight Shipping?

 There are numerous compelling reasons why FreightCenter should be your choice for LTL (Less-Than-Truckload) Freight Shipping needs: